-The Company's investment portfolio includes a significant amount of short-term, unsecured debt issued by the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac") as well as money market funds.
-Although these organizations have been chartered by the United States Congress and are most commonly referred to as government-sponsored enterprises, neither Fannie Mae nor Freddie Mac are backed or funded by the U.S. government, nor do the securities they issue benefit from any explicit government guarantee or protection.
-As a result of the subprime mortgage crisis of late 2007 and 2008, Fannie Mae and Freddie Mac were adversely affected and in July of 2008 the United States government took action to prevent the collapse of both corporations.
+The Company's investment portfolio includes a significant amount of short-term, unsecured debt issued by the Federal National Mortgage Association ("Franie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac") as well as money market funds.
+Although Fannie Mae and Freddie Mac have been chartered by the United States Congress and are most commonly referred to as government-sponsored enterprises, their guarantees are not by backed by the full faith and credit of the U.S. government.
+As a result of the subprime mortgage crisis of late 2007 and 2008, Fannie Mae and Freddie Mac were adversely affected and on September 8, 2008 Fannie Mae and Freddie Mac were placed into conservatorship by the U.S. government and also took other related actions to prevent the collapse of both corporations.
+If these government actions prove to be inadequate and Fannie Mae and Freddie Mac continue to suffer losses or cease to exist, the value of the Company's investment portfolio could be materially adversely affected.